The Ekinoid Project

-To hope to address the emerging, gigantic challenges of the 21st century we need innovative, scaleable, practical solutions.
-As things stand, population will plateau at 10 / 11 billion people by 2100 - and committing (now) to creating scaleable, diverse, distributed population centres will be a crucial part of sustainably transitioning to a global society that supports these numbers.
+To address the emerging, gigantic challenges of the 21st century we need scaleable, practical solutions.
+The world's population will probably plateau at 10 / 11 billion people by 2100 - and committing (now) to creating scaleable, distributed population centres will be a significant part of sustainably transitioning to a global society that supports these numbers.

-Imagine self-assembling enough spherical houses in one place to build a functioning, sustainable, off-the-grid town for 10,000 people - in only 6-12 months.
-And then repeating these Ekinoid clusters in 10,000 other places - potentially on what is (currently) designated as marginal land (i.e., land that may be only be 'marginal' because it is outside our traditional bricks-and-mortar perception of what constitutes usable building land).
+Imagine self-assembling enough homes in one place to build a sustainable, off-the-grid town for 10,000 people - in only 12 months.
+And then repeating these round-house clusters in 10,000 other places - potentially on what is (currently) designated as marginal land (i.e., land that may be only be 'marginal' because it is outside our traditional bricks-and-mortar perception of what constitutes usable building land).

 "Sphere Towns": All-Terrain-Friendly

-A sphere is structurally light yet exceptionally strong, and the Ekinoid home will hence very significantly reduce raw-material requirements (down from around 150 tonnes to around 20 tonnes - reference: SEI 2007 PDF: page 10), whilst at the same time increasing the space available inside from around 80 sq.m to around 240 sq.m - and this does not take into account all the land underneath; it will also allow occupants to fulfil their own power needs using solar/wind power - or biogas gasification (NB: This is a 2.4Mb PDF file to download) - and meet their requirements for potable water by using cheap and effective treatments to rainwater runoff, using, for instance, Berkey Water Filters, or maybe a variation on the LifeSaver.
-The Ekinoid home will also properly address grey water management - and use in-house sewage treatment and composting; UD (urine dirversion) toilets also make a lot of sense to use.
+They will also allow occupants to fulfil their own power needs using solar (see here for the best Solar PV Research Cell Efficiencies) or wind power - or biogas gasification (NB: This is a 2.4Mb PDF file to download) - and meet their requirements for potable water by using cheap and effective treatments to rainwater runoff, using, for instance, Berkey Water Filters, or maybe a variation on the LifeSaver.
+The Ekinoid home will also properly address grey water management - and use in-house sewage treatment and composting; UD (urine dirversion) toilets also make a lot of sense to use - especially as urine is an effective agricultural fertilizer.
 It will also provide the means to cleanly and efficiently supply most of the occupants' food needs (via a hydroponic crop system around the glass/ETFE stairwell [ETFE is recyclable]).

-The Ekinoid Project focuses on the idea that a spherical structure can deliver a simple, practical, affordable housing solution, suitable for any environment.
-A structure whose parts can be both mass produced (locally, wherever practicable) and fabricated on-site - using *inverse infrastructures (downloadable PDF file: 120kb), and unskilled hands (using detailed written and video instruction, as well as personal support from a previous Ekinoid-home-fabricator).
-Ekinoid homes will be designed to suit the local climate and terrain.
+The Ekinoid Project focuses on the idea that a spherical structure can deliver a simple, practical, affordable housing solution, suitable for many more environments than traditional buildings.
+And it is a structure whose parts can be both mass produced and fabricated on-site - maybe by using *inverse infrastructures (downloadable PDF file: 120kb) and unskilled hands (using detailed written and video instruction, as well as personal support from a previous Ekinoid-home-fabricator).